Reading a Book with Token Board Support

 Day 3-8; ask your child to pick a reward card for the Token Board.
 Say that it is their turn to read to you.
 You might start the first few words on the page to get them started or say, what are you working for and tap the token board.
 Remember it is okay if your child pauses to look at the pictures.
 This step should be repeated several times, then try to switch to verbal praise only.

 Day 4-8; ask your child to pick a reward card for the Token Board.
 Tell your child that they will earn tokens as they read.
-Provide tokens, often at first than then spread them out as they are mastering the process.
+Provide tokens, often in the first couple readings, than then spread them out as they are mastering the process.

 You got this! 👍